jeesunikim/codeandfood-v01/_posts/2016-06-03-notebook-9-laptop.md

 	<img src="https://storage.googleapis.com/codeandfood/work/samsung/notebook-9-laptop/notebook-9-laptop.png" alt="Notebook 9 Laptop Default Image" />
 </div>

-<p>Notebook 9 Laptop includes HTML5 video and few jQuery functionalities.</p>
+<p>Notebook 9 Laptop includes HTML5 video and a few jQuery features.</p>

-<p>The major functionality was to play a video as a user scrolls near to the video's modules - versatility and battery module.
-It required addEventListener to watch for user's scroll's movement and play the video if the scroll's scrollTop() gets nearer to the video modules' offsetTop(), play the video.</p>
+<p>The main development task for this page was for video to begin playing as a user scrolls near a module containing a video - with videos being in both the versatility and battery modules.
+It required addEventListener to watch for user's scroll movements and play the video if the scroll's scrollTop() gets nearer to a video module's offsetTop().</p>

 <div class="project-image">
 	<img src="https://storage.googleapis.com/codeandfood/work/samsung/notebook-9-laptop/scroll.gif" alt="Notebook 9 Laptop Gif" />
 </div>

-<p>Another functionality is to swap the static image with HTML5 video when an user clicks the play button in the video module.</p>